Before you start

 - You must serve the person at least this number of days before your court date (the date in item 3 on Page 1).

-If your server didn't serve the other side by the deadline, you will need to reschedule your court date.
-Learn more about how to reschedule your court date. -
+You will need to reschedule your court date.
+Learn more about how to reschedule your court date.

 Give your server your court papers

-- Form CH-120 (leave blank- this is for the other side to complete if they want to)
+- A blank form CH-120 (this is for the other side to complete if they want to)

-- You should fill out items 1 and 2 of the form.
+- Fill out items 1 and 2 of the form.

 - Your server will complete items 4-6 once the papers are served.